 2) A physician loan…

 - Does not include student loans into your debt to income ratio.
-This is a huge deal, and one of the main reasons physician mortgage loans can be so beneficial if you’re a resident or recent grad.
+This is a huge deal, and one of the main reasons physician mortgage loans can be so beneficial if you’re a recent grad.

 - Does not distinguish between a conventional mortgage loan and a jumbo loan.
 Most banks will charge higher rates and fees on anything over $417,000, which is considered a riskier product, thus the name “jumbo”.
 A point of note: not all banks that offer the doctor loan program offer jumbo loans.

 - In some cases, lending guidelines may allow you to use money you receive as a gift for a down payment, cash reserves or miscellaneous closing costs.

 - Requires you to have decent credit.
 Typically, you need to have a credit score of 700-720+.
 If you have a credit score over 800, congratulations—the best rates and terms will be available to you.

 - Mandates that you have a loan payment to income ratio of less than 38%, which means your monthly payment can’t be more than 38% of your income.Let’s move on to the other mortgage type so you can compare them.

 - Require a 3% to 5% down payment.
 For reference, 3% of a $200,000 loan would be $6,000.

 - Require PMI (private mortgage insurance) if you don’t have at least 20% for a down payment or have 20% equity in the home.

 - Allow you to qualify for a loan with a credit score of 580 or above.